fbpx

 It can be difficult to tell a workers’ compensation lawyer from an attorney who sometimes does workers’ compensation.
 That’s why you should keep an eye out for additional qualifications in your chosen attorney, including:

 At Whitley Law Firm, we get it.
-Workers’ compensation claims are an unpleasant mix of serious injuries and complicated busy work.
-While we can’t snap our fingers and make your injury go away, we can address your unique needs and fight to protect your future.
+Workers’ compensation claims and settlements are complicated.
+While we can’t snap our fingers and make your injury go away, we can address your unique needs and fight to protect your future – including estimating the value of your workers’ compensation settlement.
 We want working alongside our team to feel like one big hug.

-To ensure you never feel left out or confused, we can provide you with the phone number of the lawyer assigned to your case, promptly return your calls, and make your concerns our highest priority.
-If you’re struggling with a workers’ compensation claim, call our offices at (919) 785-5000 to learn about what makes Whitley Law Firm different.
+To ensure that you never feel left out or confused, we can provide you with the phone number of the lawyer assigned to your case, promptly return your calls, and make your concerns our highest priority.
+If you’re struggling with a workers’ compensation claim, call our offices at (919) 785-5000 to learn what the Whitley Law Firm difference can mean for your future.